IETmpstme/HacknCode-5.0-Submissions/coc.md

 This is applicable to all who are involved in the Hackathon, including but not limited to sponsors and partners.

-## No plagiarism or re-using of past work

-Any project submitted should be prepared in the duration of the hackathon.
-If anyone is found to have re-used code or re-submitted a project made earlier for any purpose, it would lead to immediate disqualification.

-The organizing committee holds the right to disqualify any candidate/team on these grounds, without prior notice of any kind.

 ## Safe space for all

 Hackathons hosted by Scaler Academy are dedicated to providing a safe and comfortable environment for everyone.
 No discrimination, on the basis of the following, shall be tolerated: